streamdata-gallery-master/template/_transportation/amadeus/hotels-search-circle-get.md

     get:
       summary: Hotel Geosearch by Circle API - Locate the cheapest available rooms within a given radius of a defined point for a given stay period.
-      description: <p>A fast Hotel shopping API to see which hotels are available in a given area, on a given day and displays their lowest prices
+      description: A fast Hotel shopping API to see which hotels are available in a given area, on a given day and displays their lowest prices
       operationId: hotels.search_circle.get
       parameters:
       - in: query